Semparudhi/DSC-30-Days-of-Web/Project_1/ReadME.md

 * Video
 * Images

-I have compleated all the above task in my project
+I have completed all the above task in my project